 Building Design.

 The building, of Vermont marble and granite, bronze and glass, was designed by Gordon Bunshaft, of the firm of Skidmore, Owings and Merrill; the George A. Fuller Construction Company was the general contractor.
 Work began on the building in 1960 and was completed in 1963.
-The white, gray-veined marble panes of the exterior are one and one-quarter inches thick and are framed by shaped light gray Vermont Woodbury granite.
+The white, grey-veined exterior marble panes are one-quarter inches thick and are framed by shaped light grey Vermont Woodbury granite.
 These marble panels filter light so that rare materials can be displayed without damage.
 From the exterior, however, the building's powerful stone geometry serves to dominate the space it occupies in Hewitt University Quadrangle, amidst neo-Classical and neo-Gothic neighbors.
-Also visible across the plaza is Alexander Calder's "Gallows and Lollipops".
+Also visible across the plaza is Alexander Calder's "Gallows and Lollipops".exterior marble panes are

-A revolving glass door provides public entrance to the Beinecke Library.
+A revolving glass door provides a public entrance to the Beinecke Library.
 Upon entering, visitors see the glass tower of books that rises through the core of the building.
 Two stairways ascend on either side to the mezzanine level.
-Together with the entrance level, the mezzanine functions as a showcase for rotating exhibits that highlight the Beinecke's rich collections.
+Along with the entrance level, the mezzanine is a showcase for rotating exhibits that highlight Beinecke's rich collections.
 The Gutenberg Bible, the first Western book printed from movable type, and Audubon's Birds of America are on permanent exhibition.

 General Description.